 Those needing a top-of-the-line communicator for a Honeywell VISTA Alarm System can turn to the Honeywell Home LTEM-PA.
 This dual-path communicator works with most VISTA Systems that support ECP mode.
 It offers cellular service through the AT&T LTE Cat M1 Network and IP connectivity.

-If you are familiar with the earlier Honeywell LTEM-XA, them the Honeywell LTEM-PA is a very similar AlarmNet Communicator.
+If you are familiar with the earlier Honeywell LTEM-XA, them the Honeywell LTEM-PA is a similar AlarmNet Communicator.
 Both the LTEM-XA and the LTEM-PA offer connectivity with the state-of-the-art AT&T LTE Cat M1 Network.
 The difference is that while the LTEM-XA is cellular-only, the LTEM-PA adds IP connectivity.
 By setting up both internet and cellular, your VISTA System will stay monitored even if one communication pathway goes down or becomes unavailable.
-While you can technically set up just one path (internet OR cellular), virtually all buyers of the LTEM-PA will do so because they want to have both connection paths in-use simultaneously.
+While you can technically set up just one path (internet OR cellular), virtually all buyers of the LTEM-PA will set up both paths because they want to have both connection paths in-use simultaneously.
 If you want cell-only, then the aforementioned LTEM-XA is recommended.
 If you want internet protocol (IP) only, and you don't want the option to change your mind at a later time, then the Honeywell 7847i may be a good option for your VISTA System.